 Orchid roots are surrounded by a tissue-paper thin membrane called velamen.
 This multi-purpose membrane soaks up large amounts of water quickly, adheres to rough surfaces, and promotes the exchange of minerals and salts.
 Like an expensive water meter, orchid velamen is an excellent indicator of your plant's water needs.
 Dry velamen is white or silvery, and freshly watered velamen is green or mottled (depending on the species).

-Learning to read your orchid roots is the best method to getting watering right.
+Learning to read your orchid roots is the best method for getting watering right.
 Remember: most orchids would rather being slightly under-watered than overwatered.
 Orchid roots that are kept constantly wet will rot, and the plant will decline.

 Common Watering Mistakes